 Deacon also recommends the cash envelope system for reigning in spending, and having monthly money meetings with yourself or your partner to talk about your budget, your spending and net worth, and your future goals you’re working towards (and I totally agree!).

 How to Become Financially Independent

-Now, let’s talk early retirement.
-In order to achieve financial independence, there are three paths you can follow (though technically you don’t have to pick just one, you can do a combination or all three):
+Now, let’s talk about early retirement.
+In order to achieve financial independence, there are three paths you can follow (though technically you don’t have to pick just one, you can do a combination of all three):